HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/enable-sso-leap-dx.md

 # How to setup LTPA SSO between DX and Leap

+## Applies to

+> HCL Digital Experience...

+## Introduction

+This guide shows you how to setup LTPA single sign-on between DX and Leap.
 These steps are based on [this community post](https://support.hcltechsw.com/community?id=community_blog&sys_id=ba541e4b1b820614f37655352a4bcbc4)

+## Instructions:

 1\.
 Ensure both sides use an identical user registry configuration.